How To Sell on Amazon Handmade

 • The statements and bills must be the most recent versions that you have and no older than 90 days.

-• You need to scan each document in full and in color (even if the document is black and white you should still scan in color).
+• You need to scan each document in full and in colour (even if the document is black and white you should still scan in colour).

 • Don’t crop any of the documents, cut off any corners or miss out pages.